Skip to main content

 Interviews with some twenty individuals concerning their UN careers were recorded between 1990 and 1993 by Ron Neath, a retired UN official, and the resulting cassettes constitute the bulk of Section Seven, which includes interviews with Dame Iris Murdoch, United Nations Relief and Rehabilitation Administration (UNRRA) 1945-6 and Sir Robert Rhodes James, UN 1972-6.
 This section also contains a number of recorded contributions which describe the work of UN Agencies, including the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF).

 The final section contains contributions received after the start of cataloguing in the second stage.
-These include the contributions of Patrick Guilbride, FAO 1963-82 and Charles Harris, UN Consultant in Local Government 1965, 1968, 1971-2.

 The first stage of the United Nations Career Records Project was funded by grants from the Ford Foundation, New York, and the Rhodes Trust, Oxford; the second by the Ford Foundation.